peculiarnewbie/tokenami/README.md

 <div style={css({ '--medium_hover_padding': 4 })} />
 ```

-For documentation on responsive variants, refer to the [CSS utility](#user-content-css-utility) section.
+For documentation on responsive variants, refer to the [CSS compose](#user-content-css-compose) section.

 ### Animation